Preventive Dentistry – Eugene, OR

 Your dental cleaning with our professional hygienist is important to the health of your periodontal tissue, also known as your gum tissue.
 The gums surround and support your teeth; you want them to remain free of bacteria and infection.
 During your appointment, the hygienist will measure and track the separation of tissue from the teeth, spot any buildup of tartar or calculus, and then remove any harmful bacteria that could be irritating the tissue.

 Your dental exam is completed by our dentist.
 During this exam, we will look for both visible and non-visible indications of decay and infection.
 Using a probe and dental x-rays, we will track and look for trouble areas.
 If anything is found, we will then discuss treatment options specific to your needs.
-Read more about Cleanings and Exams.
+Even if you brush and floss your teeth every day by the ADA guidelines, there are some areas of your mouth that are harder to maintain than others.
+If these areas are not properly cleaned, it can lead to an accumulation of plaque and bacteria, which can then lead to cavities and gum disease.